 - Are there data protection implications if we install CCTV?

 - Will there be an issue if we install continuous CCTV to prevent the theft of belongings and stock?

 - Do we need to tell customers if we operate a CCTV system?

-- What sort of penalties might we suffer for breaching the Data Protection Act?
+- What are the penalties for breaching the GDPR?

-Broadly speaking, the Data Protection Act 1998 is designed to prevent individuals and organisations from 'processing' information about any living individual who can be identified from that information, unless:
+Broadly speaking, the EU General Data Protection Regulation (GDPR) is designed to prevent individuals and organisations from 'processing' information about any living individual who can be identified from that information, unless:

 - they have a legally acceptable reason (or reasons) for doing so; and

 - they can prove that they treat the information properly.

 'Processing' covers practically anything that can be done with information - obtaining it, collecting it, sorting it, analysing it, discussing it, destroying it or even just filing it.
 The individuals to whom the information relates may be people (for instance, customers, or suppliers, or employees) with whom you have dealings now, with whom you hope to have dealings in the future, or with whom you have had dealings in the past.
 Most businesses cannot function without taking account of the GDPR's provisions: even defunct businesses might still be 'processing' (for example, holding) information.